 Node.js ENOENT error explanations

-Recently when using the saveScreenshot
+Recently when using the saveScreenshot function of

 WebdriverIO, I came across the following Node error: